Our mission is twofold:

 - Camp Kesem Emory is open to all children, ages 6-16, who have a parent who has or has had cancer.
-We are proud to announce that we are starting the Counselor in Training (CIT) program this year!
-This program, for 17-18 year olds, develops leadership skills and trains CITs to become great Camp Kesem counselors!
+We also have begun a Counselor in Training program This program, for 17-18 year olds, develops leadership skills and trains CITs to become great Camp Kesem counselors!

 - Camp Kesem Emory maintains a 3:1 ratio of campers to counselors at all times.
 In addition to our student leaders who undergo extensive training prior to camp, Camp Kesem Emory staff also includes a nurse and licensed mental health professional.